Plain English Summary

 Primary outcome measures

-3. Functional mobility, as measured by the timed-up-and-go test.
+3. Functional mobility, measured by the timed-up-and-go test

-4. Qualitative information regarding acceptability and comfort of the insole interventions, gathered in semi structured 5. interviews and focus groups at the end of the study.
+4. Qualitative information regarding acceptability and comfort of the insole interventions, gathered in semi-structured interviews and focus groups at the end of the study

 Secondary outcome measures

-3. Self reported pain level: Medical Outcomes Study (MOS) pain effects scale
+3. Self-reported pain level, measured using the Medical Outcomes Study (MOS) pain effects scale

-5. Self reported fear of falling: Falls efficacy scale International
+5. Self-reported fear of falling, measured using the falls efficacy scale International

-6. Self reported walking ability: MS Walking Scale (MSWS12)
+6. Self-reported walking ability, measured using the MS Walking Scale (MSWS12)